Develop Excel Automation Add-ins (user-defined functions)

 • The COM add-in module (ProjectName_IMPL.pas and ProjectName_IMPL.dfm) described on the Building your first Microsoft Office COM add-in in Delphi page.

 Step 2.
-Including Excel Automation add-in functionality
+Creating an Excel Automation add-in

 Before you start adding Excel user-defined functions to the COM add-in, you set the XLAutomationAddin property of the add-in module to true.